 In my first year as a single mother, I told my therapist, my mom, and my close friends the same thing over and over: I’m not okay.
 I was really good at keeping it together on the outside, but on the inside I was falling apart.
 Whenever I’d confess “I’m so tired” or “I’m so sad,” the inevitable response would be, “Well, no wonder.”
 Of course I was fatigued.
 Of course I was down in the dumps.
-It was only normal for me to feel that way in the first year after a traumatic divorce while learning to care for a 1 year old and 3 year old on my own.
+It was only normal for me to feel that way in the first year after a traumatic divorce while learning to care for a one-year-old and three-year-old on my own.

 Over the years I’ve acquired some new habits and skills to minimize the amount of time I stay stuck in the single mom blues and avoid getting to the point of true burnout.
 When you’re down and out, it’s easy to see the negative in everything and the reasons why nothing will make you feel better.
 But if there’s one thing I’ve learned in my struggles, it’s this: You don’t have to feel bad every day.
 There are concrete steps you can take to feel better.
 Start practicing these six healthy habits now to pull yourself up and out.

 Know who to go to on the days or weeks when you’re losing it.
 My go-to person is my mom.
 She doesn’t always know how to help me, but just telling another living, breathing person is therapeutic.
 Speak, be heard, and rest in the knowledge that you are not alone.